lucaskup/PorosityAnalisys/README.md

 ### A typical top-level directory layout

-    .
-    ├── build                   # Compiled files (alternatively `dist`) ├── docs                    # Documentation files (alternatively `doc`) ├── src                     # Source files (alternatively `lib` or `app`) ├── test                    # Automated tests (alternatively `spec` or `tests`) ├── tools                   # Tools and utilities
-    ├── LICENSE
-    └── README.md
     In the code folder you will find .py files with the implementation used in this study.
     .
     ├── code
-        ├── *compare_models.py* # Implements a variance corrected t-test to evaluate if the difference in the models is statistically significant;
+        ├── *compare_models.py*             # Variance corrected t-test to evaluate the residuals;
         ├──*correlation_matrix.py*          # Auxiliary function to plot a correlation matrix;
-        ├──*feature_selection.py*  # Implements the feature selection phase of the methodology described in the paper;
+        ├──*feature_selection.py*           # Feature selection phase of the methodology described in the paper;
-        ├──*model_training.py* # Implements model training and hyperparameter tuning considering the feature selected dataset;
+        ├──*model_training.py*              # Model training and hyperparameter tuning considering the feature selected dataset;
-        ├──*plot_correlation_matrix.py*  # Implements the printing of the correlation matrix and correlation plot that are found in the draft submited to Computers and Geosciences.
+        ├──*plot_correlation_matrix.py*     # Printing of the correlation matrix and correlation plot .
-    ├── data  # contains the dataset used in the research ├── results # contains plots, graphs, csv files and metrics obtained by executing the scripts under \code directory
+    ├── data                                # Dataset used in the research ├── results                             # contains plots, saved models and metrics obtained as results.

 ## How to cite